Azure/multi-cloud-asset-inventory-preview/preview/onboard-multi-cloud-asset-inventory-with-single-account.md

-## (optional) Create a solution configuration
+## (Optional) Perform a solution configuration create operation
 The solution configuration outlines the purpose of an onboard Arc server solution, designed to operate at a large scale.
 Create a file with the name "SolutionConfigurationRequest.json".

-If you are not seeing AWS resources such as EC2 instances, S3 buckets and Lambda functions being onboarded to Azure as multi-cloud asset inventories, please execute the following command once more to trigger the operation.
+If you are <code style ="color : red">NOT</code> seeing AWS resources such as EC2 instances, S3 buckets and Lambda functions being onboarded to Azure as multi-cloud asset inventories, please execute the following command once more to trigger the operation.

 ```
 {